pajmd/KubernetesRelated/kubectl-cheat-sheet.md

 ```
 kubectl describe deployment | grep Ports
 ```
-we can proceed to port forwarding from the host to a pod (debug only, the proper way is to use a servie)
+we can proceed to port forwarding from the host to a pod (debug only, the proper way is to use a service)
 ```
  kubectl port-forward $PODNAME 3000:3000
  ```